 The Next Step in our eCommerce Launch Checklist is to Configure Analytics for your Website.

-Take the following steps to configure analytics of your site:
+Take the following steps to configure the analytics of your site:

 - Configure a Google Analytics page.